playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 ## Keys As Render Hints

-**// Use `key` to force a refresh**

-Because `key` is utilized to let the framework know which element maps to which item in the virtual DOM
+Because `key` is utilized to let the framework know which element to update, we can force re-renders on non-iterative items as well.

+For example, let's assume we have a basic `input` that we want to be able to reset when a button is pressed.

+To do this, we can simply have the button increment a local variable containing a number, and set the `key` value to track said number as it's internal reference.

 <!-- tabs:start -->